JitCHEO/API-webserver/readme.md

 ## R7 Detail any third party services that your app will use
 - bycrypt
-    - Password hashing library that enhances the security of user authentication by securely hashing passwords before keeping them in the databases.
-Is used in our application to securely manage and store user passwords.
+    - Password hashing algorithm to used to securely stored user passwords in the database.
+    - Helps to protect user data by ensuring that passwords are not stored in plaintext & are difficult to reverse-engineer.
+    - Is used for securely hashing & verifying user passwords during registration & login processes.

 - PostgreSQL
-    - Open-source relational database management system(RDBMS).
-Primary data store for storing & managing different types of data, such as user profiles & application-related information.
+    - Open-source relational database management system(RDBMS) that use as the primary database for my application.
+    - Provides robust data storage & retrival capabilities.
+    - Help me to stores user data & other essential information needed to run the application.
     - Visit [PostgreSQL](https://www.postgresql.org/) for more informations.

 - JSON Web Tokens(JWT)
     - Used in my application to handle authentication & authorization processes, allowing users to securely access specific resources & endpoints.
+    - To ensure that only authorized user can access certains parts of the application.
     - Visit [JWT](https://jwt.io/introduction/) for more informations.

+- JWT identity
+    - Simplifies user identity management using JWT tokens.
+Making it easier to integrate JWT-based security into application
+    - Used to streamline user identity management, ensuring users are properly authenticated & authorized based on JWT tokens.

 ## R8 Describe your projects models in terms of the relationships they have with each other
 - User model